 Escargot in Puff Pastry (or escargot en pâte feuilletée in French) adds an extra level of taste to classic Escargot.
 When served in shells, escargots are served in a garlicky parsley butter — with a hint of Vermouth.
 Eating escargot this way involves a bit of special equipment — a bit showy, but worth it.
 Serving the escargot in puff pastry has its own level of showy and allows a bit of flexibility with taste.
 And no special equipment is required.
 In this recipe, we can add shallots and mushrooms.
-Both go so well with escargot.
+Both work perfectly producing a nice escargot appetizer.

 Puff pastry is not hard to work with — once you have a few tricks.
 You can even make your own as demonstrated in this classic video but for convenience’s sake, we are going to use frozen commercial puff pastry in this recipe.